TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/ListModule/MassEditing/Index.rst

 Mass editing
 ============

+.. todo: The enabling of additional collumns changed

 The list module makes it possible to display additional information about each record and gives you the ability edit several records with one action.